-Most oral contraceptive pills do not cause weight gain.
-However, women who use the depot medroxyprogesterone (brand name Depo-Provera) injection are more likely to gain weight than those who use oral contraceptive pills, especially if they are obese when they start the contraceptive medication (Bonny, 2006).
+Most oral contraceptive pills (birth control) do not cause weight gain.
+People who use the depot medroxyprogesterone (brand name Depo-Provera) injection are more likely to gain weight than those who use oral contraceptive pills, especially if they are obese when they start the contraceptive medication (Bonny, 2006).

-Corticosteroids are used to treat a wide range of inflammatory conditions, including autoimmune diseases, skin problems, asthma, joint problems, etc. When used for less than three months, they usually do not lead to much weight gain.
-However, some conditions require using corticosteroids for three months or longer; this often causes weight gain.
-One study looking at people who had been taking corticosteroids for a year or more found that more than 20% of them gained >22 lb in their first year of treatment (Wung, 2008).
+Corticosteroids are used to treat a wide range of inflammatory conditions, including autoimmune diseases, skin problems, asthma, joint problems, and more.
+When used for less than three months, they usually do not cause much weight gain.
+However, some conditions require using corticosteroids for three months or longer, which often results in weight gain.
+One study looking at people who had been taking corticosteroids for a year or more found that more than 20% of participants gained up to 22 lbs in their first year of treatment (Wung, 2008).
 Prednisone, prednisolone, and cortisone are examples of corticosteroids that can cause weight gain.

-Antihistamines may cause weight gain; it could be because they can make you sleepy or increase your appetite.
-However, it may be because of the type of histamine receptor that they block.
-One study found that people who use the antihistamines that specifically block the histamine H1 receptor are at an increased risk of gaining weight; the most common culprits cited were cetirizine (brand name Zyrtec) and fexofenadine (brand name Allegra) (Ratliff, 2010).
+Antihistamines may cause weight gain.
+One possible explanation for this is that antihistamines can make you sleepy or increase your appetite.
+Another explanation may be the type of histamine receptor that antihistamines block.
+One study found that people who use antihistamines that specifically block the histamine H1 receptor are at an increased risk of gaining weight.
+The most common culprits cited were cetirizine (brand name Zyrtec) and fexofenadine (brand name Allegra) (Ratliff, 2010).

 How do medications cause weight gain?

-Just as there are many different types of drugs that cause weight gain, there are many mechanisms for how this happens; sometimes, the cause is unknown.
-The weight gain from medications is usually a slow process; most people notice weight gain in the first three months that then plateaus by 6-12 months (Leslie, 2007).
-Some potential mechanisms for how the medicines include weight gain include:
+Just as there are many different types of drugs that cause weight gain, there are many mechanisms for how this happens.
+Sometimes, the cause is unknown.
+Weight gain caused by medications is usually a slow process–most people notice weight gain in the first three to six months of taking a medication, but weight changes can last longer (Domecq, 2015).

 - Increased appetite or hunger